 (b) any breach by itself or an Authorized User of the terms of this Agreement.

 As soon as the Institution is aware of any breach of the terms of this Agreement whether by itself or an Authorized User, the Institution further agrees to promptly and fully investigate and initiate procedures in accordance with the Institution's standard practice and use all reasonable efforts to ensure that such activity ceases and to prevent any recurrence.

-7.2 Payments to Digital Theatre shall be made by wire transfer, ACH payment or check to Digital Theatre per bank details on the invoice you will be issued.
+7.2 Payments to Digital Theatre shall be made by wire transfer, ACH payment or check to Digital Theatre per bank details on the invoice that will be issued to the Institution.

 8. TERM AND TERMINATION

 8.1 This Agreement will be effective from the earlier of the date Institution first accesses Digital Theatre Plus and the date Institution executes the Order Form and shall continue until the date specified on the Order Form (the “Initial Term”), unless terminated earlier pursuant to the terms of this Agreement.

 8.2 [clause intentionally deleted]

 8.3 The Institution may cancel their subscription, and terminate this Agreement, within 30 days of signing the Order Form, for any reason.
 If the Licence Fee has been paid to Digital Theatre prior to such termination, Digital Theatre will reimburse the Institution with the Licence Fee in full.
 The Institution may not cancel their subscription more than 30 days after signing the Order Form.